-After the turn of the century, I moved my family to rural Howard County, Missouri to be closer to aging parents so we could better help and serve them.
+After the turn of the century, I moved my family to a small rural Missouri community to be closer to aging parents so we could better help and serve them.

 Shortly thereafter, my wife and I were asked to attend a small group study with other couples our age.
 Great idea until I heard the topic.
-We were going to spend each week discussing a chapter of Gary Chapman’s The 5 Love Languages.
+We would discuss a chapter of Gary Chapman’s The 5 Love Languages each week.

 “You’ve got to be kidding!”
-That’s what I kept repeating to myself over and over like an old needle skipping on a warped, 33 RPM vinyl record.
+I kept repeating that to myself repeatedly like an old needle skipping on a warped, 33 RPM vinyl record.

 But then a weird thing happened.
 It turns out The 5 Love Languages is a good book.
 No, it’s a great book.
 And the reason Mr. Superficiality liked it?
-It read like a great customer service book every CEO should read.
+It reads like an excellent customer service book every CEO should read.

 What’s Your Love Language?

 My love language is Acts of Service.
 Want the keys to my heart?
 Then serve me.
-I’m also at my best when I’m serving (as in doing, and going overboard when I can).
+I’m also at my best when serving (and going overboard when I can).

-And that’s why businesses with great intentional, customer service resonate.
+That’s why businesses with excellent customer service resonate.
 I give every business monopoly power that takes customer service seriously.
 Monopoly power?
 That means those businesses own my wallet.

 If only every business knew the love language of its customers when they needed help or just needed to vent.

-A Really Cool 72 Hours of Great Customer Service
+A Cool 72 Hours of Great Customer Service

 During one 72-hour time period, I was blown away by incredible and over-the-top customer service.
 And I want the world to know.

-Tiger Towing of Columbia, Missouri comes to the rescue.
-I needed a quick lunch at HyVee after a great meeting with team members at Pro Food Systems.
-As I turned the key of my F-150 to leave the parking lot, I heard the sound we all dread followed by two words of my own (the first word starts with, “Oh, …”).
+Tiger Towing of Columbia, Missouri, comes to the rescue.
+I needed a quick lunch at HyVee after a great client.
+As I turned the key to my F-150 to leave the parking lot, I heard the sound we all dread, followed by two words of my own (the first word starts with, “Oh, …”).
 The battery just clicked.

 Okay, no biggie.
-Since I was traveling to Atlanta the following day, I was able to ditch the bad attitude quickly and do a Google search on anyone that could tow me to a shop.
-Tiger Towing was first in the search rankings, so I called them immediately.
+Since I was traveling to Georgia the following day, I could quickly ditch the bad attitude and do a Google search on anyone who could tow me to a shop.
+I contacted Tiger Towing because they were first in the search rankings, and I called them immediately.

 “We’ll be there in 30 minutes.”
 Well, not great.
 But that meant I could make phone calls, get through e-mail, and do some reading during the wait.